Exercises in Semantic HTML

 Decades of pushing the standard along, addressing cross-browser compatibility, and pushing for a better webdev experience has resulted in a richer language.
 The new semantic elements provided in modern HTML can be used to not only make your markup more meaningful, but also provide additional functionality.

-Even so, it's still pretty easy to find yourself drowning a big bowl of <div> soup, especially when it comes to styling.
+Even so, it's still pretty easy to find yourself drowning in a big bowl of <div> soup, especially when it comes to styling.

 Having spent most of my software career on the backend doing stuff with data, I'm a complete frontend newbie.
 Some say that frontend is easier than backend, but whenever I've taken a stab at designing, structuring, or styling a site, I've always found it to be a pretty humbling experience.
 I'm hopeful that with this site, I can start to get a better handle on all the front end things.